rowlando/crystalpalacefestival/src/documents/about/press.html.md

 title: Press
 layout: detail
 sidebarHeading: 'About the festival'
+order: 3
 ---

 For press enquiries, email <press@crystalpalacefestival.org>.

 ## 2013

+- [Crystal Palace Festival set to be bigger and better thanks to sponsors][15]
 - [Crystal Palace Festival unveils new branding and programme launch][14]
 - [Festival fever returns to Crystal Palace][13]
 - [Acorn Group named as main sponsor for Crystal Palace festival][12]